SamHannat/EyeDropperExplainer/EyeDopperExplainer.md

 - <img src= "https://github.com/SamHannat/EyeDropperExplainer/blob/master/preview.png" alt= "Preview feature of EyeDropper" max-height= "150"/>
 - Allow the user to cancel eyedropper mode through ESC key as a built-in fail-safe
 - Allow the developer to enable and disable the EyeDropper
-- Allow eyedropper access outside of the browser
+- Allow EyeDropper acesss across domains, windows, or from non-browser apps.
 - Allow the user to select more than one pixel while in Eyedropper mode.

 ## Non-Goals
 - Return a Color object rather than hex value when pixel is clicked.
 This will be implemented as soon as a Color object is avaiable in HTML to implement.
 - Allowing the developer to customize the UI of the eyedropper.
-This is more of a Version 2 since customers have told us that it was not their top priority currently.

-- Allowing the developer to restrict the Eyedropper when in certain areas
+- Allowing the developer to restrict the Eyedropper when in certain areas.
+It is important to have a way to control the cursor and the EyeDropper mode, but is something that will be implented in future iterations of the API.

 ## Solution
  - The API will enable web developers to incorporate an eyedropper in their native web applications.
 The eyedropper would allow the developer to access the pixel data at a location specified by the cursor such as hex value, and the cursor position.